Joe-Collins-1986/minesweeper/README.md

       <summary style="font-weight:bold">HTML/CSS</summary>
    <br>

    The HTML and CSS development was not in scope for this project.
-However, small ammendments were made to the template provided by the course to align better with the game aesthetics and accomodate the termainal size requirements.
+However, small amendments were made to the template provided by the course to align better with the game aesthetics and accomodate the termainal size requirements.

    ---